 For active toddlers, you will likely want to stretch your legs and theirs and walk around the plane.
 Other parents will be doing exactly the same!
 It’s worth asking the crew if they need any ‘helpers’.

-Alternatively, a couple of games we have tried is an i-spy/ scavenger hunt printable game. little ones can look around the plane and tick some items off their list.
+Alternatively, other activities for toddlers on a plane include an i-spy/ scavenger hunt printable game.
+Little ones can look around the plane and tick some items off their list.

 Toddler Snacks for the Airplane